-Today, within the Judeo-Christian Communities, there is much discussion concerning the Hebrew names of God (Elohim).
-There is little agreement on how to pronounce or write the names of God (Elohim).
+Today, within the Judeo-Christian Communities, there is much discussion concerning the Hebrew names of Elohim (God).
+There is little agreement on how to pronounce or write the names of Elohim (God).
 I am not fluent in Hebrew and do not consider myself an adequate judge in this matter.
 There are multiple ways that the names being used for both the Father and the Son are being spelled.
-One condemns the other for the Hebrew word used for the name of the Father or His Son and vice versa.
+One group condemns the other for the Hebrew word used for the name of the Father or His Son and vice versa.
 When the One Who is called Jesus or Yahushua or Yeshua or Yahshua returns, all of this discussion and heated debating along with condemning one another will come to an end because He has a name “that no man knew, but He Himself.”
-My wife and I have chosen to use the spellings that we have because what has been presented to us makes the most sense.
+My wife and I have chosen to use the spellings that we have (Yahuwah and Yahushua) because what has been presented to us makes the most sense.
 But that by no means makes us right or wrong.
-We are attempting to do what we believe is correct without being dogmatic about the issue as some have chosen to do and in the process may be the means of turning people away from God.
+We are attempting to do what we believe is correct without being dogmatic about the issue as some have chosen to do and in the process may be the means of turning people away from Elohim.

 Many will be ashamed in that day for the spirit that was so often manifested in those discussions that too often ended in producing more heat than light!

 Very few ever spell or pronounce my surname correctly without my help, and that never bothers me.
-How small do we think our God is that we dare to become so dogmatic over this issue?
-What kind of a character is God being portrayed as having in all of this wrangling over His name?
-Is it more important to know the individual and what He is like than to know His name?
+How small do we think our Elohim is that we dare to become so dogmatic over this issue?
+What kind of a character is Elohim being portrayed as having in all of this wrangling over His name by His professed followers?
+Is it more important to know the Individual and what He is like than to know His name?
 I think Jeremiah 9:23-24 answers that question.

-“The mystery of godliness: God manifest in the flesh” (1 Timothy 3:16), our flesh!
-While this is speaking of Jesus primarily, it is also speaking to our experience where “the word is made flesh” (John 1:14) once again in us, and God is revealed unto the world through us.
-Jesus said His words were “spirit and they are life” (John 6:63), and we partake of the very life of the LORD as we spend time with Him in His Word.
+“The mystery of godliness: Elohim manifest in the flesh” (1 Timothy 3:16), our flesh!
+While this is speaking primarily of Yahushua, it is also speaking to our experience where “the word is made flesh” (John 1:14) once again in us, and Elohim is revealed unto the world through us.
+Yahushua said His words were “spirit and they are life” (John 6:63), and we partake of the very life of Elohim as we spend time with Him in His Word.
 By His Word He created the Universe and by His Word He recreates us.

-After we repent of our sins and turn to God for cleansing, and as we spend time with God in prayer and the personal study of His Word and meditating on His Word, we partake of His Spirit and become transformed into His likeness.
-What food does to the body, so the Word of God does in our lives!
-It changes us; makes us strong and healthy and vibrant followers of God.
+After we repent of our sins and turn to Elohim for cleansing, and as we spend time with Elohim in prayer and the personal study of His Word and meditating on His Word, we partake of His Spirit and become transformed into His likeness.
+What food does to the body, so the Word of Elohim does in our lives!
+It changes us; makes us strong and healthy and vibrant followers of Elohim.
 And the more we meditate on His Word the more we get out of His Word.
-It is like when we masticate (chew thoroughly) our food before swallowing it; the more we chew the more of the nutrition we get from our food we eat.
-The more we meditate on the Word of God the more we get out of it.
-A quick reading of the Word before we rush out the door cannot give us the nutritional value of God’s Word that we would get if we just sat down and spent time in thoughtful contemplation of the Word of God.
+It is like when we masticate (chew thoroughly) our food before swallowing it; the more we chew, the more of the nutrition we absorb from our food we eat.
+The more we meditate on the Word of Elohim the more we get out of it.
+A quick reading of the Word before we rush out the door cannot give us the nutritional value of Elohim’s Word that we would get if we just sat down and spent time in thoughtful contemplation of the Word of Elohim.

-In the above passage, Jesus is referred to as the “Word of God.”
+In the above passage, Yahushua is referred to as the “Word of Elohim.”
 Words are thoughts made audible.
-When we study the life of Christ on earth, we can look into the very thoughts of God.
+When we study the life of Messiah on earth, we can look into the very thoughts of Elohim.
 “And the Word was made flesh, and dwelt among us” (John 1:14).
-God's thoughts are made audible to us through the life of His Son who lived in dependency upon His Father; Who lived and dwelt in His Son through His Spirit.
+Elohim’s thoughts are made audible to us through the life of His Son who lived in dependency upon His Father; Who lived and dwelt in His Son through His Spirit.
 What are Elohim’s thoughts toward us?
 “For I know the thoughts that I think toward you, saith Yahuwah, thoughts of peace, and not of evil, to give you an expected end” (Jeremiah 29:11).
-And so in the last days God will be revealing Himself through His children’s lives.
+And so in the last days Elohim will be revealing Himself through His children’s lives.
 “You are our epistle [letter] written in our hearts, known and read by all men: forasmuch as you are manifestly declared to the epistle of Messiah ministered by us, written not with ink, but with the Spirit of the living Elohim; not in tables of stone, but in fleshy tables of the heart” (2 Corinthians 3:2-3).
 You are Elohim’s epistle (letter) sent into the world by Elohim to tell them of Elohim’s love and compassion for all mankind!

-This picture is quite different from that of the meek and lowly Jesus as we often picture Him.
-Isaiah 53:2 tells us that when Jesus would come the first time, “He shall grow before Him as a tender plant, and as a root out of a dry ground: He hath no form nor comeliness; and when we shall see Him, there is no beauty that we should desire Him.”
-There was to be no outward attraction to draw us to Jesus when He first came; only the beauty of heavenly truth was to attract us to Him and not any outward display.
+This picture is quite different from that of the meek and lowly Yahushua as we often picture Him.
+Isaiah 53:2 tells us that when Yahushua would come the first time, “He shall grow up before Him as a tender plant, and as a root out of a dry ground: He hath no form nor comeliness; and when we shall see Him, there is no beauty that we should desire Him.”
+There was to be no outward attraction to draw us to Yahushua when He first came; only the beauty of heavenly truth was to attract us to Him and not any outward display.
 “For this cause came I into the world, that I should bear witness unto the truth” (John 18:37).
 The religious people of His day could not understand Him because He was not like them.
 Their religion consisted of outward display only.
-They crucified their Creator, but would not enter the court of Pilate for fear of contaminating themselves (John 18:28); they judged Jesus by what they were and what they could understand.
-Their hearts (minds) were closed to Him where the heart of the problem of mankind is seated.
+They crucified their Creator, but would not enter the court of Pilate for fear of contaminating themselves (John 18:28); they judged Yahushua by what they were and what they could understand.
+Their hearts (minds) were closed to Him.
 “O generation of vipers, how can ye being evil, speak good things?
-For out of the abundance of the heart, the mouth speaketh” (Matthew 12:34).
+For out of the abundance of the heart, the mouth speaks” (Matthew 12:34).

-But Jesus is coming with all His glory, honor, majesty, and authority.
-Jesus told those who were clamoring for His death: “Hereafter shall ye see the Son of man sitting on the right hand of power, and coming in the clouds of heaven” (Matthew 26:64).
-And as we found out in an earlier chapter, those men who had put Him to death will be resurrected to see Him coming in the clouds of heaven (Revelation 1:7; Daniel 12:2).
-While a “rod of iron” to the wicked brings terror; to those who know Jesus as their Good Shepherd, the “rod of iron” brings comfort and assurance (Psalm 23:4).
+Yahushua is coming with all His glory, honor, majesty, and authority.
+Yahushua told those who were clamoring for His death: “Hereafter shall ye see the Son of man sitting on the right hand of power, and coming in the clouds of heaven” (Matthew 26:64).
+And as we found out in an earlier chapter, those men who had put Yahushua to death will be resurrected to see Him coming in the clouds of heaven (Revelation 1:7; Daniel 12:2).
+While a “rod of iron” to the wicked brings terror; to those who know Yahushua as their Good Shepherd, the “rod of iron” brings safety, comfort, and assurance (Psalm 23:4).

-While the righteous are being called to the marriage supper of the Lamb, the wicked are being called to be the “main course.”
-“And I saw an angel standing in the sun; and he cried with a loud voice, saying to the fowls that fly in the midst of heaven, Come and gather yourselves together unto the supper of the great God; that ye may eat the flesh of mighty men, and the flesh of horses, and of them that sit on them, and the flesh of all men, both free and bond, both small and great” (Revelation 19:17-18).
+While the righteous are being called to the marriage supper of the Lamb, the lost are being called to be the “main course.”
+“And I saw an angel standing in the sun; and he cried with a loud voice, saying to the fowls that fly in the midst of heaven, Come and gather yourselves together unto the supper of the great Elohim; that ye may eat the flesh of mighty men, and the flesh of horses, and of them that sit on them, and the flesh of all men, both free and bond, both small and great” (Revelation 19:17-18).
 Those who are slain by the brightness of Yahushua’s coming will be picked clean by the scavengers of the earth.